Regulations by State

 - Virginia

 - Virginia state regulations and department of environmental quality provide guidance on water reuse projects.
 Reclamation of either municipal or industrial wastewater and reuse of the reclaimed water is regulated.
-There is no specific guidance for decentralized reuse.

 Virginia DEQ has two sources of funding for water reclamation and reuse on publicly owned projects: